-The Israeli military built the tower in 2015 and you can clearly see it from almost anywhere in the school grounds.
-The military say it helps to keep control and order in the village, and to protect the Israelis living in settlements on the hills above.
-These settlements are considered illegal and according to international law, should not have been built here.
-For the students at Burin Secondary School, the tower is a non-stop reminder of the reality of the occupation – that the military are always present, even at school.
+The Israeli military built the watchtower in 2015 and you can clearly see it from almost anywhere in the school grounds.
+The military says it helps to keep control and order in the village and to protect the Israeli settlers living in the hills above.
+These settlements are considered illegal by the majority of the international community and, according to international law, should not have been built here.
+For the students at Burin Secondary School the tower is a non-stop reminder of the reality of the occupation – that the military are always present, even at school.

 Sometimes the soldiers don’t stay in the military tower but come to the school instead.
 One break-time in March, a 13-year-old boy was shot by soldiers with a rubber bullet while on the football field.
 Ibrahim told us how the military came up to the fence separating the field from the tower, pointing their guns at the students and intimidating them.
 When one of the boys threw a stone at them, the soldiers threw teargas into the school and shot a child in the face with a rubber bullet.
 Ibrahim showed us a picture of the child on his phone, blood streaming down the boy’s face.
-Most of the children were badly affected by the teargas, and were attended to by the Palestinian Red Crescent (a humanitarian and first aid organisation which is part of the Red Cross movement).
+Most of the children were badly affected by the teargas and were attended to by the Palestinian Red Crescent.
 The part of the school housing the youngest students was the worst affected.

 Burin’s children are not the only ones in the West Bank to have their lives and education disrupted by the continuing military occupation.
 The occupation gives soldiers permission to go almost anywhere they want in the West Bank, including inside and outside schools.
 Children are often harassed by soldiers on their way to school.
-Many other schools have been closed by the military, or teargassed (such as ASawiyya school in November 2018)
+Many other schools have been closed by the military or teargassed.